top of page

 What is EMDR?

-Eye Movement Desensitisation & Reprocessing (EMDR) is a therapy used to help people recover from traumatic events and the difficulties they may have caused, such as flashbacks, upsetting thoughts or images, and/or distressing emotions.
+Eye Movement Desensitisation & Reprocessing (EMDR) is a therapy used to help people recover from traumatic events and the difficulties they may have caused, such as flashbacks, unhelpful beliefs, upsetting thoughts or images, and/or distressing emotions.
 EMDR is recognised in the NICE guidelines as an effective treatment for post-traumatic stress disorder, and there is increasing research that shows it can be effective in alleviating depression and anxiety.
 If you have experienced past difficult life events that may have contributed to, or be maintaining your eating or body image difficulties, then EMDR can be a powerful treatment to help you move forward in recovery.

 What does EMDR involve?

-The aim of EMDR is to help individual's process memories that may be causing current distress.
+The aim of EMDR is to help individuals process memories that may be causing current distress.
 Often these memories are of a traumatic or upsetting event, or memories that may have shaped a person's belief about themselves.
 When a target memory has been identified, the clinician will ask the client to focus on an aspect of the memory whilst also asking them to track the clinician's hand with their eyes as it moves back and forth across their field of vision.

 There are two current therories as to why EMDR is able to effectively process distressing memories: